-With so many conflicting ideas on how to choose the proper rug size, it can be difficult to know what size to go with for your space.
+With so many conflicting ideas on how to choose the right rug size, it can be difficult to know what size to go with for your space.
 From furniture placement to rug patterns, there are a lot of different factors to consider.
 While there are no concrete rules about how large or small your rug should be, we have compiled a few tips to put you on the right track:

 Start with the type of space.

 Certain spaces lend themselves to certain types of rugs.
 For example, runners are normally found in hallways or kitchens, very small rugs are typically found in front of sinks or bathtubs, and large rugs usually go in living and bedrooms.
-This is a fundamental first step in the rug selection process.
+This is a fundamental first step in the right rug size selection process.

 Think about function.